An “Audience First” approach to making memorable content

-If the answer is no, the content isn’t worth creating.
+If the answer is no, then the content isn’t worth creating.

 The same goes for blog content you might create for leads and prospects.
-And before you give them something they would thank you for, you need to know who they are.
+But before you give them something they would thank you for, you need to know who they are.

-It’s why “audience first” drives all that we do at Black Raven.
+This is why “audience first” drives all that we do here at Black Raven.
 The best web content is highly personalized for the people you’re trying to reach.
-So when choosing what to create and post as part of your blog strategy, you need to understand who your vital audience is, what they care about and what exactly you want them to do next.
+So when choosing what to create and post as part of your blog strategy, you need to understand who your vital audience is, what they care about, and what exactly you want them to do next.